Complete Golf Store Business Logo

 Building a DIY golf simulator is a pretty big project, but the benefits are numerous.
 Creating your simulator setup enables you to customize the environment to fit your needs.
 You can choose the size, shape, features, and colors to suit your space at a fairly reasonable cost.
 Plus, building a golf simulator is a pretty cool DIY project that most fellow golfers have probably never tried.

-There are many reasons you may want to build your own golf entertainment system at home.
-The primary reason most often attributed to the project is cost.
+There are many reasons you may want to build your own system.
+The primary reason most often attributed to the project is the cost of the sim package.
 Commercial golf simulators are pricey.
 Their price may easily exceed $30,000 for top-tier models.
 You can go as ambitious as you want with a custom-built setup, though saving money is usually the foremost concern if you choose to go the DIY way.

 Here is a short video (12 minutes 46 seconds) by Handicap Golf showing how enjoyable and fun it is to build your own golf sim enclosure.